julielhagen/First-Year-Project/README.md

 Where in the process should we use PCA?
 Should we use it in combination with or before the other methods for featre extraction?

+How will the files for the given segmentation be named?
+For our functions

 # Features?
 How can we mesure diameter?